Meg-Hinckley35/My-Portfolio/README.md

 I put a header in with my name and a small comment for creating something neat.

-I have added a profile picture, but still have not been able to make it show.
+I have added a profile picture.
 There is alternate text that explains what is in that img spot.
 UPDATE: added a picture from internet instead of trying to insert picture from desktop.
-Worked better, still will try to figure out how to add from desktop.

 I have created spaces in the html for me to add information about myself, my background, and where I can link my sample work.